-Obviously, you don’t need to be a great mathematician to know all of this.
+You don’t need to be a great mathematician to know all of this.

 Second, poker skill is directly related to low levels of gambling errors.
 Many gambling mistakes happen because of the misunderstanding of statistics.

-The fact that better poker players face less errors in the poker game simply suggests that they understand the basics of statistics.
+The fact that better poker players face less errors in the poker game suggests that they understand the basics of statistics.

-A little bit of this knowledge increases your chances of being a great poker player, and again, you don’t need superior math knowledge to know statistics.
+A little bit of this knowledge increases your chances of being a great poker player.
+And again, you don’t need superior math knowledge to know statistics.